How To Use PayPal In Stores & Other PayPal Questions Answered

 Currently, PayPal doesn’t support the use of PayPal Credit in stores.
 Note that PayPal Credit exists separately from PayPal’s credit cards.
 PayPal Credit specifically applies to online purchases and offers six months of no-interest financing on purchases.

 How Can Merchants Accept PayPal Payments?

 The good news is you don’t have to be a PayPal merchant to accept payments from PayPal customers in stores.
-(If you want to accept PayPal payments online, that’s another story and I suggest you check out our PayPal review to see whether the company’s merchant services fit your needs.)
+(If you want to accept PayPal payments online, that’s another story.
+I suggest you check out our PayPal review to see whether the company’s merchant services fit your needs.)

 PayPal offers an almost dizzying array of payment tools for both consumers and merchants, and it’s likely we’ll see the features list grow even longer in the future.
-Will we see NFC support in the PayPal app directly, or added support for Apple Pay?
-Currently, that’s an unknown, but in the meantime, we can all appreciate the fact that the future has finally arrived and we can actually spend our PayPal balances in stores — not just online.
+Will we see NFC support in the PayPal app directly or added support for Apple Pay?
+Currently, that’s an unknown.
+In the meantime, we can all appreciate the fact that the future has finally arrived, and we can actually spend our PayPal balances in stores — not just online.

 If you’re looking into PayPal as a processing solution for your business, check out the following articles!